chrispsn/mesh-spreadsheet/README.md

 ### Usual spreadsheet things

 - Write data straight into cells.
-If it's data, Mesh will try to figure out the datatype you meant.
+Mesh will try to figure out the datatype you meant.
 - Formulas start with a `=` prefix: `=1+B2`.
 - Press `F2` or click the formula bar to edit a formula instead of overwriting it.
 Precedents are highlighted in the grid.
 - Hardcode cells look different to formula cells.